AhmedB102/SpotifyPCAVisualizer/README.md

 - Fetches songs from Spotify based on a given artist's name.
 - Extracts audio features of the songs.
-- Visualizes the songs in a 2D space using PCA.
+- Visualizes the songs in a 2D space using PCA and t-SNE.

 ## Configuration